 Many of us have plastic Easter eggs kicking around the house.
 Repurpose them into fun mini planters.
 This page shows you how to make an upcycled plastic egg mini planter.

-This is a guide about Easter egg lunch.
+This is a page about Easter egg lunch.
 Repurpose plastic Easter eggs and use them as colorful containers for a fun lunch to take to school or work.

 Those colorful plastic Easter eggs have so many crafting possibilities.
-This is a guide about crafts using plastic Easter eggs.
+This is a page about crafts using plastic Easter eggs.